LIPS-scheme/lips/README.md

 ## Limitations

 ### Performance
-Because LIPS is tree walking interpreter sometimes it may be slow.
+Because LIPS is tree walking interpreter, sometimes it may be slow.
 Especially if you want to process long arrays and use callback function.
 If the array is quite large each piece of code inside the callback may slow down the processing.
 For example see: